Easy Setup of Jenkins Cluster with Hidora

 What is Jenkins?

+In this article, I will explain how to install Jenkins automatically.
 Jenkins is an open source software for Continuous Delivery and Continuous Integration.
 That allows you to manage a big number of nodes, calling slaves.
 It supports different tools that help to solve many tasks related to project build and deploy.

 Jenkins is now used almost in any company where there is a need for automatic deployment of applications and infrastructure, as well as in the convenient management of various kinds of tasks.